 The Servicemembers Civil Relief Act (SCRA) provides protections to members of the military who are facing foreclosure.

 Need Professional Help?
 Talk to a Lawyer.

 If you’re on active military duty, and you took out a mortgage before you went on active duty, you are entitled to a raft of protections against foreclosure.
 The federal law that provides these benefits is called the Servicemembers Civil Relief Act (SCRA).

 (To learn about other protections for those serving in the military, visit our topic page on Special Protections for the Military: Bankruptcy, Foreclosure & Debt Collection.)

 Judicial Foreclosure Is Required

-You can delay (the legal term is “stay”) a foreclosure procedure for nine months if you request it from the court in writing.
-A HUD-approved foreclosure counselor (or someone from military legal services, if you are deployed out of the country) can help you with a letter to the court.
+Also, you may be able to get a delay (the legal term is “stay”) of the foreclosure procedure if you request it from the court in writing.
+A HUD-approved foreclosure counselor (or someone from military legal services, if you are deployed out of the country) can help you with this.
 (See our article on HUD-approved housing counselors.)

 Default Judgments Can Be Reopened

 If the lender starts a foreclosure lawsuit and you don’t respond to it, the court will order a default judgment against you.
 But you can reopen the judgment if it is entered while you’re on active duty or within 60 days after your active duty ends.
 You must take action to reopen the judgment within nine months after your release from active duty.